Sri Lanka

 — Polonnaruwa—

-Polonnaruwa was the second capital of Sri Lanka after the destruction of Anuradhapura in 993.
-This is one of the best ancient cities in the country that gives a big experience within a short period of time as the monuments are in a more compact area.
-We recommend to explore this kingdom of Polonnaruwa, one of the better kept ruins of ancient Ceylon by bicycles, as it's fun and easy to reach!
+Polonnaruwa was the second capital of Sri Lanka, established after the destruction of Anuradhapura in 993.
+It is one of the best-preserved ancient cities in the country, offering a rich experience in a relatively compact area.

 History